radioniki/Card_Matching_Game/README.md

 Welcome to the **Card Matching Game**, a command-line card-matching game built using Python.
 This game allows you to play with multiple players or against a computer (bot).
 It has various levels of difficulty and comes with both a simple and advanced game mode.

+## Project Background
+This project was developed as part of a university exercise to practice Python programming, game logic, and command-line interface development.

 ## Features
 - **Multiple Difficulty Levels**: Choose from Easy, Medium, or Hard difficulty settings, each adjusting the complexity of the game.
 - **Play with Friends or Against a Bot**: You can either play against another player or challenge a computer bot in the advanced mode.